Projective Process Monism

 Expansion rate of the universe H₀ = 70.9 km/s/Mpc Cosmologists measuring the expansion rate get two conflicting answers depending on the method — the "Hubble tension."
 The framework derives a specific value from geometry that predicts this discrepancy.

 Strong CP problem θQCD = 0 exactly The strong force should violate a fundamental symmetry called CP, but experimentally it doesn't — a major open problem.
-The framework's geometry forbids the violation outright, requiring no new particles or fine-tuning.
+The framework's geometry enforces T-invariance at the strong-force scale, forbidding the violation outright.
+No new particles or fine-tuning needed.

 Dark matter candidate Sterile neutrino, 6–14 keV The framework predicts a specific dark matter particle at a specific mass.
 That particle would produce a 3.5 keV X-ray signal — matching an anomalous line already observed in galaxy cluster spectra.